Large, Medium-Speed Roll-on/Roll-off: Watson class

-Gordon Class
+Gordon class

-The Gordon class are group of two LMSR's.
+The Gordon class are group of two LMSRs.
 Gordon was built in Denmark in 1972 as MV Jutlandia, and entered commercial service on 1 June 1973.
 After some time spent in commercial service she was lengthened by Hyundai Heavy Industries in 1984, and later went on to be acquired by the US Navy under a long term charter.
 She was converted for the Navy at Newport News Shipbuilding and Drydock Company and on delivery to the Navy was assigned to the Military Sealift Command on 23 August 1996 under the name USNS Gordon.

-They are diesel powered, 954 ft long and 105 ft 9 in wide ships.
+They are diesel-powered, 954 ft long and 105 ft 9 in wide ships.

-Shughart Class
+Shughart class

-The Shughart class are group of three LMSR's.
-Shughart was built as the Laura Maersk in 1980 in Denmark by Lindovaerftet for A. P. Moller-Maersk Group (Maersk).
+The Shughart class are group of three LMSRs.
+Shughart was built as Laura Maersk in 1980 in Denmark by Lindovaerftet for A. P. Moller-Maersk Group.
 She was lengthened in 1987 and again in the early 1990s by Hyundai.
 On May 7, 1996 Laura Maersk was delivered to Military Sealift Command and was outfitted at NASSCO.
-They are diesel powered, 908.8 ft long and 105.6 ft wide ships.
+They are diesel-powered, 908.8 ft long and 105.6 ft wide ships.